KevinGrandon/ghostjs/ghostjs-core/README.md

 * await ghost.countElements(selector) - Counts the number of elements in the dom for this selector.
 * await ghost.findElement(selector) - Returns an element instance of this selector.
 * await ghost.screenshot(filename?, folder?) - Saves a screenshot to the screenshots/ folder.
-* await ghost.script(func) - Executes a script within a page and returns the result of that function.
+* await ghost.script(func, [args]?) - Executes a script within a page and returns the result of that function.
 * await ghost.wait(ms) - Waits for an arbitrary amount of time.
 It's typicall better to wait for elements or dom state instead.
 * await ghost.waitForElement(selector) - Waits for an element to exist in the page, and returns it.
 * await ghost.waitForElementNotVisible(selector) - Waits for an element to be hidden or inexistent in the dom.